 To ensure that social housing rental rates remain fair and affordable, NHC implements a Public Housing Rent Scale across its Public Housing Program.
-The Public Housing Rent Scale is a rent-geared-to-income sliding scale is designed to support the GN's Makimaniq Plan 2 - A Shared Approach for Poverty Reduction, and is the result of extensive community consultations in collaboration with the GN and Nunavut Tunngavik Inc. The NHC works closely with the Department of Family Services to monitor the impact of the program and to identify areas for improvement.
+The Public Housing Rent Scale is a rent-geared-to-income sliding scale "designed to support the GN's Makimaniq Plan 2 - A Shared Approach for Poverty Reduction.
+It results from extensive community consultations in collaboration with the GN and Nunavut Tunngavik Inc. The NHC works closely with the Department of Family Services to monitor the program's impact and identify areas for improvement.

-Anticipated Outcomes Create 36 New Social Housing Units LHOs, Community and Government Services, hamlets 2022 - 2023 Improved Accessibility Improved energy efficiency Local employment guaranteed through NNI Enhanced social inclusion through mixed- income housing, using Rent Scale Modernize social housing to achieve long-term sustainability, including achieving greater social inclusion, energy efficiency and financial sustainability Continue to expand availability of barrier free/ accessible units across the territory LHOs, Department of Health, Department of Family Services 2022-2023 NHC is preparing an agreement to purchase 18 public housing units from the City of Iqaluit (constructed with CMHC support) that include four barrier-free units.
-Incorporate universal design elements in all builds to account for aging in place LHOs, Department of Health, Department of Family Services 2022 - 2023 Improved Accessibility Enhanced social inclusion through universal design elements More livable and inclusive communities incorporating universal design to improve accessibility and aging in place Modernize social housing to achieve long-term sustainability, including achieving greater social inclusion, energy efficiency and financial sustainability Continue to monitor the impact of the Public Housing Rent Scale and identify possible areas for improvement Department of Family Services 2022 - 2023 Enhanced social inclusion More livable and inclusive communities
+Action Partner Proposed Timeline Anticipated Outcomes Create 108 New Social Housing Units LHOs, Community and Government Services, hamlets 2022 - 2025 Improved Accessibility Improved energy efficiency Local employment guaranteed through NNI Enhanced social inclusion through mixed-income housing, using Rent Scale Modernize social housing to achieve long-termsustainability, including achieving greater social inclusion, energy efficiency and financialsustainability Continue to expand availability of barrier free/ accessible units across the territory LHOs, Department of Health, Department of Family Services 2022 - 2025 NHC is preparing an agreement to purchase 18 public housing units from the City of Iqaluit (constructed with CMHC support) that include four barrier-free units.
+Incorporate universal design elements in all builds to account for aging in place LHOs, Department of Health, Department of Family Services 2022 - 2025 Improved Accessibility Enhanced social inclusion through universaldesign elements More livable and inclusive communitiesincorporating universal design to improve accessibility and aging in place Modernize social housing to achieve long-termsustainability, including achieving greater social inclusion, energy efficiency and financialsustainability

+Continue to monitor the Department of 2022 - 2025 • Enhanced social inclusion

+impact of the Public Family Services • More livable and inclusive communities

+Housing Rent Scale and

+identify possible areas

+for improvement

-5.2 Increasing Capacity to Protect and Renew Existing Social Housing Assets
+6.2 Increasing Capacity to Protect and Renew Existing Social Housing Assets

-NHC maintains 5,683 social housing units in 25 communities, of which 5,462 are NHC-owned and 221 are leased.
+NHC maintains 5,955 social housing units in 25 communities, of which 5,744 are NHC-owned and 211 are leased.
 Because of each community's remoteness, the harsh climate, skilled labour shortages, and overcrowding, maintenance and remediation of existing social housing stock are a constant challenge.

-The NHC relies on its community partners, the LHOs, to provide maintenance and administration services on these units as well as identifying community priorities and concerns.
+The NHC relies on its community partners, the LHOs, to provide maintenance and administration services on these units and identify community priorities and concerns.
 NHC has initiated processes and programs to support LHOs in their maintenance efforts.
 Given the large number of social housing assets in the territory, increased consistency in planning and implementation for Modernization and Improvements is required across districts and communities to protect and renew these homes.

-For 2022 - 2023, the NHC will remediate 63 social housing units.
-In addition, the NHC will undertake a systematic review of the current state of these social housing assets, and plan for improved systems for planning, implementing and monitoring demand and preventive maintenance.
+For 2023 - 2025, the NHC will remediate 109 social housing units.
+In addition, the NHC will undertake a systematic review of the current state of these social housing assets and plan for improved systems for planning, implementing and monitoring demand and preventive maintenance.